 It’s equally difficult being generous and patient and having joy in our practice and concentrating and being wise.
 All these things are difficult.
 In that way too, it’s difficult to create the cause.
 In addition, once we have created the cause for a precious human life, it’s easy to destroy it, because if we don’t dedicate our positive potential and we get angry, we burn it up.
 Even if we have dedicated it, if we get angry subsequently, we postpone it from ripening.
 So we begin to see it’s difficult, it’s hard.

-Secondly, when we think in terms of the analogies, when we think of the tortoise in the huge ocean, this poor blind tortoise in its confusion trying to get its head through the golden inner tube, like our confusion in all of samsara, being blinded by our ignorance, having that opportunity to contact the Buddha’s teachings and to practice them—how precious, how rare that opportunity is.
+Secondly, when we think in terms of the analogies, when we think of the tortoise in the huge ocean, this poor tortoise with sight impairments in its confusion trying to get its head through the golden inner tube, like our confusion in all of samsara, being confused by our ignorance, having that opportunity to contact the Buddha’s teachings and to practice them—how precious, how rare that opportunity is.

 Thirdly, in terms of numbers, how difficult it is to get this opportunity.
 When we start looking at the number of beings in the upper realms versus the number in the lower realms, the number of animals versus the number of human beings, the number of human beings versus the number of those with precious human lives, we will see that this is a very precious opportunity, something to really value.

 For instance, when you get your pay check, you don’t leave your pay check hanging around.
 When you get something valuable, you take real good care of it.
 From a Buddhist point of view, having this opportunity to do Dharma practice is more valuable than a pay check, more valuable than a diamond, more valuable than a promotion.
 Because diamonds and promotions and these things, they are here and then they are gone.
 How long will we have them?
 But if we use our precious human life and develop our own inner beauty, this result can last a very, very long time and have very far-reaching effects.